CrowdDotDev/crowd.dev/services/libs/tinybird/bucketing-architecture.md

 - activityRelations for changing activity data
 - members for marking members as bot or non-bot
-- enabling/disabling repositories in segmentRepositories
+- enabling/disabling repositories in the repositories

 These operations will change the result dataset and with each change new rows can be added or removed from the resulting set.
 However lambda architecture works on single-table insert triggers (the initial MV) so we can't listen to all these events at the same time.